- Height: 22-26 inches

 These dogs are strong, loyal, and are highly response to training.

-Although German Shepherds are young enough that Horand von Grafrath – the first of its kind – actually posed for a photograph, they still have a strong pedigree.
+Although German Shepherds are young enough that Horand von Grafrath – the first of its kind – actually posed for a photograph, they still have quite a strong pedigree.
 You may find that the young age of the breed lends itself to better record-keeping.
+Believe it or not, there wasn’t much breed documentation before the 19th century, so this is as good as it gets.
 Note that the pedigree of the German Shepherd can sometimes be measured in German words such as “gut,” which means good, or “sehr gut,” meaning very good.
+That’s just a little German fact for ya, hope you enjoyed it.

 Food / Diet